 How to Choose Safer Dog Treats in 2026

-The Elite Treats Chicken Chips Recall 2026 highlights a larger issue: pet food safety standards vary between brands.
+The Elite Treats Chicken Chips Recall 2026 highlights a larger issue: pet food safety standards vary significantly between brands.
+This same variation in manufacturing quality is documented across dry kibble brands in our dog food heavy metals 2026 report — contamination isn’t limited to treats.

 When selecting new treats, look for: